wedeploy-examples/data-example/README.md

 2. Go to the [Dashboard](http://dashboard.wedeploy.io).
 3. Create a project.
 4. In the sidebar, click on *GitHub Integration*.
-5. Type your repository URL and `master` branch.
+5. Type your repository URL and `js` branch.
 6. Click on *Update Project* and wait a few seconds.
 7. Once you see them in the Dashboard, your container will be ready to be used.